Orson Welles Paul Masson advertisements: Beethoven out-takes

-The sacking of Welles from the campaign
+Welles's firing and aftermath

 Welles was fired from the ad campaign in 1981.
 Ostensibly, the reason he was given was that the company wished to promote a new range of "light-bodied summer wines," and it was felt that the slimmer John Gielgud was a more appropriate choice of spokesman than the morbidly obese Welles.
 However, the wine Gielgud ended up advertising was not a "new" wine, but the same Chablis which Welles had already been advertising.
-Several Welles biographers have pointed to his unguarded comments on a TV chat show as the reason for his firing—specifically, when asked about the Paul Masson adverts, he mentioned that he was now dieting, and that he no longer drank wine.
+Several Welles biographers have pointed to his unguarded comments on a TV talk show as the reason for his firing—specifically, when asked about the Paul Masson adverts, he mentioned that he was now dieting, and that he no longer drank wine.

 Gielgud was not actually hired as Welles' replacement until 1982, whilst for the remainder of 1981, Masson aired both Welles' last "Carafe" advert with new narration dubbed over to remove his involvement, and a new Chablis advert with new narration.
 This lends further credence to the notion that Welles was sacked some time before Gielgud was engaged.

-Gielgud was able to negotiate a $1 million fee (twice what Welles had been paid), and wrote of his own successor ads to George Pitcher in September 1983: "I bought some new pictures and sculpture with my ill-gotten gains.
+Gielgud was able to negotiate a $1 million fee (twice what Welles had been paid), and wrote of his own successor ads to philosopher George Pitcher in September 1983: "I bought some new pictures and sculpture with my ill-gotten gains.
 The Paul Masson commercials are apparently a great success and they have picked up a further six months profitable option."
 Between 1982 and 1985, Gielgud filmed several Paul Masson adverts based on his Academy Award-winning performance as the condescending butler in Arthur (1981), with Gielgud making catty observations whilst successively serving up Paul Masson wines in an art gallery, a fashion show, a diplomatic reception, and a stately home being cleaned.
 Gielgud further wrote of the perks in February 1985:

 Gielgud also stipulated that he did not want the Paul Masson adverts—which he felt were beneath him—to be aired in his home country of the United Kingdom.
 This led to Paul Masson hiring English actor Ian Carmichael to do their British adverts after Welles.

 In late September 1985, after Gielgud had shot his last commercial for the wine, the Davis & Gilbert advertising agency wrote to Welles, asking if he would be interested in resuming the Paul Masson adverts.
 They offered him $225,000 a year - half his old fee, and less than a quarter of what Gielgud had received - and asked him to make promotional appearances around the USA.
 At a lunch on 5 October 1985, Welles told his friend the director Henry Jaglom that he declined the offer, at least in part because he felt too old to be touring the country, and described it as a "terrible wine".
 Welles died a few days later.